anchpop/Zoda/zoda-lang/src/code_samples.md

     Nothing.! -- compile time error!

 So what's the magic?
 Simple.
 During compilation, we compile the program down to a set of verification conditions.
 These are conditions that are only valid if your program has a given property.
 One example of a verification condition might be "`divided-by` always returns an Optional<Float>".
 But these conditions also contain information about how functions behave given their inputs, for example "`divided-by` always returns a `_.Just` when passed a nonzero value".
 Then, your whole program is fed into an SMT solver, which checks whether all the conditions hold.
 If you can check that "`divided-by` always returns a `_.Just` when passed a nonzero value", and "`divided-by-3` will always pass a nonzero value to `divided-by`", then we can know it's safe to unwrap the `_.Just` to just `_`.

+In addition, there is also the `!!` function, which unwraps *anything*.

+    a = 3.divided-by(1).!!
+    b = 3.divided-by(0).!!

+This function is obviously partial, because it will fail when it tries to evaluate `b`.
+It's allowed in Prototype builds but not Production builds, because sometimes you just want to bang out something fast without worrying about all the ways a function call could go wrong.